MV Willapa

-The Willapa was sold to a group of San Francisco investors who moved her back to the Bay area and changed her name back to Fresno.
+Willapa was sold to a group of San Francisco investors who moved her back to the Bay area and changed her name back to Fresno.
 However, the vessel was neglected and eventually sank at her berth in 30 feet of water.
-She was partially submerged for six month until a salvage company raised the vessel and patched her hull with concrete.
+She was partially submerged for six months until a salvage company raised the vessel and patched her hull with concrete.
 Her hull was still in poor shape and constant pumping was required to keep the vessel afloat.
 By October 2006, after unsuccessful attempts to sell her on eBay earlier that year, her owner was planning to sell the vessel for scrap.
 In November 2009, the vessel was scrapped by Enterprise Marine Company Inc., resulting in the Santa Rosa (aka Enetai) being the only remaining Steel Electric-class ferry.